MonarchStore/monarchs/README.md

 PUT localhost:6789/locations/cities/nyc
 {"name": "New York City", "population_in_millions": "8.491"}

-# Inspecting a "country" with all the "states" and "cities"
+# Read "country", with all the "states" and "cities"
 GET localhost:6789/locations/countries/usa?depth=2

-# Inspecting a "country" only without any "states"
+# Read "country", without any "states"
 GET localhost:6789/locations/countries/usa?depth=0

+# Read the entire hierarchy root
+GET localhost:6789/locations/root/root?depth=4

 # Delete a "country".
 All child "states" and "cities" are deleted as well
 DELETE localhost:6789/locations/countries/usa